iaeste-japan/www/hugo/content/en/required-docs.md

 {{< /alert >}}

-For application procedures and other information, please first review the Application Guidelines and the Internship Program Dispatch Guidance.
+For application procedures and other information, please first review the Application Guidelines and the Intern Mannual.
 Next, please register to use the Exchange Platform(*3) and fill out the entry form.

 The information provided in the entry form will be used by IAESTE Japan to confirm your registration on the Exchange Platform.